SRA-VJTI/Wall-E/Installations.md

    * PORT - /COM1 (`idf.py -p /COM1 -b 2000000 flash`)
 * Depending on the port you used for connecting the board the port can vary from /dev/ttyUSB0 and Zero can be replaced by any other consecutive number and for windows /COM1 one can be replaced by other number depending on the port to which you have connected esp.
+* Note : In case you are unable to flash Press Down the Boot Button on ESP32 and then execute the Flash command

 ### Step 7 : Flash onto the Device
 * For seeing the output given by esp32 we use this command after flashing